 Do you have that much money on hand?
 If not, do you have a way to obtain it?
 Possibly, working hard at a regular job initially.
 Then, work at getting a business going on the side is a plan to consider.

-7. Do you really need training and education for a home-based business or work-at-home job?
+7. Do you really need training and education?

-You may need expertise that you don’t have whether you work hard at a regular job or with owning a home-based business.
+You may need expertise that you don’t have whether you work hard at a home-based business or work-at-homejob.
 You may decide you would like to spend money on educating yourself to get your business going.